CZ-NIC/knot/doc/operation.rst

 frozen zone contents.

 Now we open a text editor and perform desired changes to the zone file.
 It's necessary to increase SOA serial in this step to keep consistency.
-Finaly, we can load the modified zone file and if successful, thaw the zone.::
+Finally, we can load the modified zone file and if successful, thaw the zone.::

     $ knotc zone-reload example.com.